caiyuchen-ustc/Alpha-RL/README.md

-# On Predictability of Reinforcement Learning Dynamics for Large Language Models
+# On Predictability of Reinforcement Learning Dynamics for Large Language Models (ICLR 2026)

 This repository corresponds to the paper: